-Based on the review process described above, FEMA will then make funding recommendations to the DHS Secretary.
+Based on the review process described above, FEMA will then make funding recommendations to the Secretary of Homeland Security.
 All final funding determinations will be made by the Secretary, who retains the discretion to consider other factors and information in addition to FEMA's funding recommendations.
-For additional information on how IJs are reviewed and scored at the SAA and federal levels, please refer to the FY 2024 NSGP NOFO.
+For additional information on how IJs are reviewed and scored at the SAA and federal levels, please refer to the NSGP-NSS NOFO.